dqq110/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
-Creating a new branch is quich.
+Creating a new branch is quick & simple.